Daet: Spanish colonial period

+During the Spanish period, Daet occasionally suffered from raids by Moro pirates, prompting the fortification of nearby communities such as Mercedes, which later became an independent municipality in 1948.
+At the time, Daet served as the capital of the District of Daet, which encompassed the territory now known as Camarines Norte.
+In 1908, the barrio of Basud was separated from Daet to form its own municipality.

+In the final years of Spanish colonial rule, Daet became a center of resistance.
+Thirteen residents were executed by Spanish authorities during Holy Week in April 1898 for their involvement in revolutionary activities.
+These individuals are remembered as martyrs in local history.
+Before the end of Spanish rule, Filipino insurgents in Daet managed to besiege the local Spanish garrison.

 American colonial period

-The Philippine–American War was felt very little in this town.
-The American forces came unopposed on March 4, 1900, when almost the rest of the Bicol Region was subdued by Major McNamee under the overall command of General Bates before whom Commander Antonio Sans previously arranged in Camarines Sur the terms of surrender which were acceptable to the American Command.
-The strides undergone by this community under the American regime is yet to be written in bold letters of gold, a period which brought about the present day progress of this generation.
+The Philippine–American War had a minimal impact on this town.
+American forces arrived unopposed on March 4, 1900, while most of the rest of the Bicol Region had already been subdued by Major Thomas McNamee, operating under the overall command of General John C. Bates.
+This period laid the foundation for the present-day progress of the current generation.

 Martial law

-On the evening of September 23, 1972, President Ferdinand Marcos announced on television that he had placed the Philippienes, including Daet, under martial law.
+On the evening of September 23, 1972, President Ferdinand Marcos announced on television that he had placed the Philippines, including Daet, under martial law.
 The marked the beginning of a 14-year period of one-man rule.
 Even though Martial Law was formally lifted on January 17, 1981, Marcos retained essentially all of his powers as dictator until he was deposed by the February 1986 People Power revolution.

 On June 14, 1982 Marcos administration forces opened fire on protesters from different barrios, who were marching to demand an increase in copra prices, and to denounce "fake elections" and Cocofed.
 The government forces who fired on the protesters were led by a certain Capt.
 Malilay."
 Four people died on the spot, and at least 50 were injured.
 Two of those who were seriously wounded died two months later.
 This has come to be known as the "1981 Daet massacre," and four of those killed have since been honored by having their names engraved on the Wall of Remembrance at the Bantayog ng mga Bayani memorial.

-Conversion to cityhood

-A P30-million government center, a P30-million transport terminal and an improved airport are among the large-scale face-lift projects that Camarines Norte's capital town plans to embark on as it aggressively vies for cityhood.

-The projects, including a new face of the town plaza, were presented by Mayor Tito Sarion in an executive report last month.
-"The enhancement of the elevated plaza is necessary to decongest the downtown in an attempt to rebuild the center of the commercial district," he said.

-Sarion said the United Architects of the Philippines had agreed to design the new plaza through a P3-million grant provided by the party-list group Bayan Muna.

-The funds for the government center and transport facility will be borrowed from the Land Bank of the Philippines, while the revitalized Bagasbas airport project will be funded by the Air Transportation Office (ATO).

-Sarion said the proposed government center would make transactions with provincial and national government agencies more convenient while the new legislative hall would "create a breathing space and a better working environment at the municipal hall, where offices are crowded."
+Contemporary

+The cityhood bid for the municipality began in 2011 headed by then Mayor Tito Sarion.
+Due to its size, petitions were made to expand it for the municipality to satisfy the requirements for cityhood.